Baseline blood tests in newly-diagnosed anorexia

 Someone newly diagnosed with anorexia should have baseline blood tests (electrolytes and blood count).

-In our analysis of de-identified U.S. psychiatric records, this step was missing 91% of the time it should have happened.
+Across de-identified U.S. psychiatric records, we found this step was missed about 91% of the time it should have happened.

 - I've just been diagnosed with anorexia - should I have baseline blood tests?